MrRoy09/MrRoy09.github.io/source/_posts/Recursive-traversal-disassembly-and-Control-Flow-Graph-construction-for-ELF.md

 In this post, we will discuss ELF binaries, Disassembly algorithms and Control flow graph construction.
 We will create a simple program that can produce the control flow graph of an ELF binary using recursive traversal disassembly.

 # A Brief Introduction to Disassembly Algorithms
-When given a series of bytes, the simplest method for disassembling them is to process one instruction at a time, moving sequentially through the code.
-This method is called linear disassembly.
-However, it comes with a significant flaw: it assumes that all valid instructions are arranged in a strict sequence.
-In reality, there’s no clear distinction between code and data within the executable section.
-As a result, data can be interspersed between instructions.
+When given a series of byets, the simplest disassembly method is linear disassembly, which processes one instruction after another.
+However, it assumes all bytes in the executable section are code, ignoring the fact that data may be interspersed.
+This can lead to misinterpreting data as code and producing incorrect results.

-This lack of separation can lead linear disassembly to misinterpret data bytes as code, causing incorrect or incomplete disassembly results.
-So, how do we overcome this limitation?
-The answer lies in using recursive traversal for disassembly.

-We begin with a known valid instruction—usually the entry point of the binary—and focus on disassembling only those instructions that we are certain will be executed.
-This allows us to follow the actual control flow of the program, bypassing data or unused instructions.
-For example, when we encounter an instruction like an unconditional jump (jmp), instead of continuing sequentially, we resume disassembly from the target of the jump.
-This is because we know with certainty that when the processor encounters the jmp, it will execute the target address (hence the target address must be valid code).

-Here is a simple example that will illustrate the difference between linear and recursive traversal disassembly.
+To address this, we use recursive traversal.
+Starting from a known valid instruction (e.g., the program entry point), we follow only instructions that are actually reachable during execution.
+When a jump (e.g., jmp) is encountered, recursive disassembly follows the jump target rather than continuing linearly, ensuring that only valid control paths are analyzed.

 ``` asm
 _start: